Learn how to make apple cake that’s moist and nutty with this easy Annabel Langbein One Pot Spiced Apple Cake Recipe.

 This inspired Annabel Langbein One Pot Spiced Apple Cake recipe is a one pot dump cake that is very moist and flavorful.
-Use with your favorite nuts and dried fruit.
+Best of all, you can use your favorite nuts and dried fruit.

-You can definitely take it to any party as it’s big enough to feed a small crowd.
+And you’ll love this recipe, because you can take this apple spice cake to any party as it’s big enough to feed a small crowd.

 Start by melting butter in a low stockpot.
 Once melted, remove from heat and add granulated sugar and apples.
 For this recipe, I used three Honey Crisp apples, although you can most certainly use any kind of apple that you like.